resbaz/resbaz2026qld/code.md

 By accepting a place at the Research Bazaar, **you agree to be bound by these policies and Code of Conduct.**

 ##### Code of Conduct
-*This Code of Conduct draws inspiration from the ResBaz Melbourne [Code of Conduct](https://resbazblog.wordpress.com/code-of-conduct/).*
+*This Code of Conduct draws inspiration from the ResBaz Melbourne [Code of Conduct](https://resbazblog.wordpress.com/code-of-conduct/){:target="_blank" rel="noopener noreferrer"}.
+Participants at ResBaz QLD 2026 also agree to comply with the [QUT Code for responsible conduct of research](http://mopp.qut.edu.au/document/view.php?id=154){:target="_blank" rel="noopener noreferrer"}.*

 The Research Bazaar is a learning environment where everyone is welcome.
 It’s a diverse community from a wide range of backgrounds and interests, academically and socially.
 To ensure that everyone has a safe and enjoyable experience, please bring a spirit of respect and friendly inquiry to all your social interactions at the Research Bazaar.